NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 - How do we keep our records FAIR?

 objectives:
-- Identify the pros and cons with analogue vs. digital notes
+- Identify the pros and cons of analogue vs. digital notes
 - Adopt good practices for data analysis documentation

 keypoints: